 Role Quality Manager

-The manager is the leader of the HACCP team.
+The is the leader of the HACCP team.
 The position of a quality manager includes the following tasks and :

 • Co * performing internal audits and system verifications and validations.
-Keeping the HACCP system up to date and checking compliance with it within the organization.
-Point out deviations, make proposals for and check the effectiveness of the and improvement measures.
+Keeping the HACCP system up to date and compliance with it within the organization.
+Point out deviations, make proposals for improvement and check the effectiveness of the and improvement measures.

-• Guiding external audits of supervisory (Dutch ) and certification bodies, representative regarding the standards and certification bodies.
+• Guiding external audits of supervisory (Dutch ) and bodies, representative regarding the standards and certification bodies.

 • Supervising compliance with the HACCP, quality standard (GFSI), ARBO, environmental and company regulations.